expectedpayoff/expectedpayoff.github.com.old/source/_posts/2013-03-22-bitcoins-intrinsic-value.markdown

 undermine it?
 For example, wide-scale power outages due to solar storms, or control by malicious actor of more than 50% of the computing power of the network.
 What are the safeguards and redundancies against such events?

+4. What are the long-term regulatory risks?
+Will governments find ways to regulate bitcoin into uselessness to protect their monopoly on currency issuence?

 **Q:**  *Who finances it?*